Mokopa: Development

 Full scale development of the Mokopa began in November 1996, due to a long-term United States arms embargo against South Africa blocking acquisition of the US AGM-114 Hellfire.
 The first air-launched tests from a Rooivalk helicopter took place in 1999, with the first guided tests following in 2000.
 As of 2005 the missile's development is virtually complete, and the first batches are currently being delivered to the SA Air Force's Rooivalk squadron.
 However, due to budgetary constraints the South African Air Force has decided to stop the integration of the weapon onto the Rooivalk until an unspecified date.

 Launch vehicles and platforms

 Though mainly designed to be launched from a helicopter, the Mokopa has been tested on a variety of platforms, including mounting it on light armoured vehicles, ships, and small boats.
 For the latter purpose, the Mokopa is available with an anti-ship warhead.

 Warhead

-The Mokopa uses a powerful tandem shaped charge, high-explosive anti-tank (HEAT) warhead, able to penetrate over 1,000 mm (tests show up to 1,550 mm) of rolled homogeneous armour (RHA), and also effective against explosive reactive armour (ERA).
+The Mokopa uses a powerful tandem shaped charge, high-explosive anti-tank (HEAT) warhead, able to penetrate over 1,000 mm (tests show over 1,000 mm) of rolled homogeneous armour (RHA), and also effective against explosive reactive armour (ERA).
 Thus, the Mokopa can counter any current vehicle armour threats.

 An anti-ship warhead is also available for customers who wish to use the Mokopa as a ship-board defence weapon, or as the armament of specialised ship-board helicopters.